UMTTS-Institute/Mass-Harmonics/MH_TVP.md

  2. The Three-Way Inversion Tool (f, R, vₓ)

   2.1 The Inversion Mechanism
 The Three-Way Inversion Tool is the professional methodology for detecting hidden structures and validating substrate dynamics.
-It utilizes the fundamental relationship f = vₓ/(2πR) to solve for any unknown variable when the other two are observed.
+The three algebraic identities are Predict, Detect, and Map.
+The live TVP v1.9 engine exposes those identities through four operational run modes: AUTO, PREDICT, DETECT, and MAP.
+Every run executes all nine Triform calculations across Sphere, Slab, and Torus.
+A complete TVP ledger requires the outputs of all four run modes because they are different perspectives of the same terrain.
 MODE	REQUIRED INPUTS	OPERATIONAL OUTCOME
+AUTO	Any 2 of 3 focal variables, or all 3	Uses the row as supplied.
+With all three supplied, executes Full Audit / Verify behavior with no focal variable derived.
-Predict	Observed Geometry (L_obs), Substrate Velocity (vₓ)	Derives expected Frequency (f).
+PREDICT	Observed Geometry (R), vacuum Substrate Velocity (vₓ)	Forces R + vₓ → f and derives the expected closure frequency.
-Detect	Observed Frequency (f_obs), Substrate Velocity (vₓ)	Recovers hidden Geometry (R or t).
+DETECT	Observed Frequency (f_obs), vacuum Substrate Velocity (vₓ)	Forces f + vₓ → R and recovers hidden closure geometry.
-Map	Observed Frequency (f_obs), Observed Geometry (R_obs)	Solves for local Substrate Wave Speed (vₓ).
+MAP	Observed Frequency (f_obs), Observed Geometry (R_obs)	Forces R + f → vₓ and maps the local Substrate Wave Speed.
+Mode is a discipline, not a freedom.
+Mode overrides are explicit provenance and are recorded in every 30-column output row.

 2.2 Substrate Stiffness and Geometric Deficit
 The precipitation of any coherence bubble is governed by the Dually-expressed coupling constant, which is the physical mechanism of the MFE field solution's "natural zero-crossing":